isomerpages/singapore-customs-cms/_businesses/trade-security-in-singapore.md

 Traders also have the duty to provide information on property and financial transactions belonging to terrorist and acts of terrorism-financing under Sections 8 and 10 of the Terrorism (Suppression of Financing) Act 2002 to the Police or to do so via a STR.
 Failure to do so may constitute a criminal offence.

-Traders may refer to the Trade-Based Money Laundering [risk indicators](/files/FATF.pdf) to detect suspicious trade activities  and file a STR with the STRO.
+Traders may refer to the Trade-Based Money Laundering (<a href="/files/Updated_TBML_risk_indicators.pdf" rel="noopener noreferrer nofollow" target="_blank"> risk indicators </a>) to detect suspicious trade activities  and file a STR with the STRO.